Beninho85/ProgrammingTheWorld/README.md

 ## Contributors

 Everybody can contribute.
-If you are a developer, you can send your commits.
+If you are a developer, you can send your commits.<br />
-For non-programmers, if you think you can help, you can contact us at contactprogrammingtheworld@gmail.com For providing datas, you have to wait when data insertion will be opened.
+For non-programmers, if you think you can help, you can contact us at contactprogrammingtheworld@gmail.com<br />
+For providing datas, you have to wait when data insertion will be opened.

 ## Why contribute?